twisted/twisted/docs/core/howto/trial.rst

   doesn't have bad side effects
 - And some small tips you can't live without.

 If one of the topics still looks cloudy to you, please give us your feedback!
-You can file tickets to improve this document

-`on the Twisted web site <http://twistedmatrix.com/>`_ .
+You can file tickets to improve this document - learn how to contribute `on the Twisted web site <http://twistedmatrix.com/trac/wiki/TwistedDevelopment/>`_ .